 SCOPE/SUMMARY

-Temporary structures - or so-called swing space - will be utilized to house campus activities and instruction displaced by construction.
+Temporary structures (or "swing space") will be utilized to house campus activities and instruction displaced by construction.
 These temporary buildings, housed on the north side of campus, include five classroom trailers, a restroom trailer, and an office trailer to be used during miscellaneous modernization projects throughout the campus.

 PROJECT TEAM